 6.6.3.3 Co-existence with other systems in the same geographical area

 These requirements may be applied for the protection of UE, MS and/or BS operating in other frequency bands in the same geographical area.
 The requirements may apply in geographic areas in which both a UTRA FDD BS and a system operating in another frequency band than the FDD operating band are deployed.
-The system operating in the other frequency band may be GSM, DCS, PCS, CDMA, E-UTRA and/or UTRA.
+The system operating in the other frequency band may be GSM, DCS, PCS, CDMA, E-UTRA, UTRA and/or NR.

 6.6.3.3.1 Minimum Requirements